XDjackieXD/PackUpdate/README.md

 # PackUpdate

-Disclaimer: As I don't use it anymore myself, I won't actively maintain this or add features apart from small fixes.
-Feel free to send pull reqests though (and don't hesitate to poke me again should I forget to merge it).
+Disclaimer: As I don't use it myself anymore, I won't actively maintain this or add features apart from small fixes.
+Feel free to send pull requests though (and don't hesitate to poke me again should I forget to merge it).

 ## WTF?
 A simple program that downloads and updates modpacks automatically.